-Mr. Orman summarized the audit committee's support of the auditor's report on the audit process, audited financial statement, and governance letters.
-No material or control issues were found.
+Mr. Orman summarized the audit committee's support of the auditor's report on the audit process, audited

 Motion - Upon receiving the recommendation by the Audit Committee, approve the 2021-22 audited financial statement and governance & management letters as presented.
 Moved by Mr. van Nieuwburg, seconded by Mr. LaVere.
 MSC